CommunityToolkit/WindowsCommunityToolkit/docs/controls/WebView.md

 }
 ```

-**ContentLoading** - Occurs when the web view has started loading new content.
+The **ContentLoading** is raised when the web view has started loading new content.

 ```csharp
 webView1.ContentLoading += webView1_ContentLoading;